 The Orient Express appeals to many.
 Famous books and movies like Murder on the Orient Express are bestsellers even in modern time.
-Throughout history, there are many referrals to train travel in Europe on the Orient Express.
+Throughout history, there are many referrals to train travel in Europe on the Orient Express route.
 But what is it like to travel on the modern Orient Express?
 I took the train from the Netherlands to Istanbul to follow this famous historical train route across Europe.
-Here is my story.

 History of the Orient Express

-Trains going from one end of Europe to the other have been running under the name of Orient Express since 1883.
+Trains going from one end of Europe to the other have been running under the name of Orient-Express since 1883.
 Just like Europe in those days, a lot changed.
-For more detailed history outline, please pay a visit to Wikipedia who have all the dates and routes lined up for you here.
+For a more detailed history outline, please pay a visit to Wikipedia who has all the dates and routes lined up for you here.

 As there are so many diversion, names, routes and start and stop stations, I’m just going to give the simple version: